strmprivacy/docs/docs/03-quickstart/02-batch/01-batch-jobs.md

 [An example of the full definition file is included in the demo notebook][notebook].
 Just swap the example values for your own data-connector names and preferred buckets.

+#### Indicate the timestamp config

+An important part of data that is processed in batch, is the time that belongs to an individual record in the data.
+This can be the time this data was recorded (i.e. the event time equivalent for streaming data), or the time that this data was processed.
+Regardless of the meaning, it is required to have a field in the CSV data that represents a date and time.
+As can be seen in the [Batch Job reference][batch-job-apidocs], the [EncryptionConfig][batch-job-encryption-apidocs] requires a [TimestampConfig][batch-job-encryption-timestamp-config-apidocs].
+The TimestampConfig defines how data is encrypted with respect to time.
+The [privacy algorithm](/docs/02-concepts/01-data-processing/01-pii-field-encryption.md#privacy-algorithm-algorithm) we use, uses the concept of time to determine whether the same encryption key or a new one should be used.

+In the [TimestampConfig][batch-job-encryption-timestamp-config-apidocs], a format field defines the pattern that is used to parse the date and time that is specified in the time field (denoted by `field` in the TimestampConfig).
+To test the pattern, we advise to use the [following tool](https://javadevtools.com/datetimeformatterparse).
+Keep a reference to [the patterns](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html#patterns) open as well.

 ### Define the derived data